 And the timing and location of where we moved definitely played into our ability to conceive our little blessing (wink).

 I am amazed at every good and perfect thing that comes from the hand of God.

 James 1:17 “Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.”
 (NAS)

-Again, not all situations end with huge blessings or circumstances improving.
+Again, not all situations end with tremendous blessings or circumstances improving.

 However, when we can make decisions out of peace instead of fear, we open ourselves up to what God has for us in a fresh new way.